-• the class and number of shares of the corporation which are beneficially owned by the nominee; and
+- the name, age, business address and residence address of the nominee, - the nominees principal occupation, - the class and number of shares of the corporation which are beneficially owned by the nominee; and

-• any other information relating to the nominee that is required pursuant to the Regulation 14A promulgated by the Securities and Exchange Commission, including the nominee's written consent to being named in the proxy statement as a nominee and to serving as a director if elected.
+• any other information relating to the nominee that is required pursuant to the SEC's Regulation 14A, including the nominee's written consent to being named in the proxy statement as a nominee and to serving as a director if elected.

-As to the stockholder giving the notice, the notice must include:
+As to the stockholder giving the notice, the notice must include

-- the stockholder's name and address, as they appear on Stratex's books; - the class and number of shares of Stratex common stock which are beneficially owned by such stockholder; and - any material relationship of the stockholder to the nominee.
+- the stockholder's name and address, as they appear on the corporation's books, - the class and number of shares of the corporation which arc beneficially owned by such stockholder, and - any material relationship of the stockholder to the nominee.

-The above summary is qualified in its entirety by reference to the actual text of Article 11, Sections 13 and 14 of Stratex's bylaws, which Stratex has furnished with this proxy statement/prospectus and also will provide, without charge, to any interested stockholder who writes to Stratex's Assistant Secretary, Carol A. Goudey, at the address of Stratex's principal executive offices located at 120 Rose Orchard Way, San Jose, California 95134.
+The above summary is qualified in its entirety by reference to the actual text of Article 11, Sections 13 and 14 of the corporation's bylaws, which the Corporation will provide, without charge, to any interested stockholder who writes to Stratex Assistant Secretary, Carol A. Goudey, at the address of Stratex Networks, Inc. principal executive offices located at 120 Rose Orchard Way, San Jose, California 95134.